 Integrated security systems can offer more efficient access and control.

 (Courtesy of Integrated Security Systems, LTD)

 There has been a general trend towards integrating various stand-alone security systems, integrating systems across remote locations, and integrating security systems with other systems such as communications, and fire and emergency management.
-Some CCTV, fire, and burglar alarm systems have been integrated to form the foundation for access control.
+Some CCTV, fire, mass notification systems, and burglar alarm systems have been integrated to form the foundation for access control.
 The emerging trend is to integrate security systems with facility and personnel operational procedures.
 By involving facility stakeholders from the programming stage throughout the life of the project, the behavioral-based policies can be successfully integrated with security systems and forces.

 Blast Design vs. Seismic Design